-This article is for candidates and centres who would like to appeal against a decision on the outcome of a Results Enquiry or against a decision to permanently withhold results following a suspected malpractice case.
+This article is for candidates and centres who would like to appeal against a decision on the outcome of a results enquiry or against a decision to permanently withhold results following a suspected malpractice case.

-How do I submit an Appeal request?
+How do I submit an appeal request?

-An Appeal should be submitted on the candidate’s behalf by the Exams Officer at the centre where
+An appeal should be submitted on the candidate’s behalf by the Exams Officer at the centre where

-the test was taken, using the online Appeal form which can be found below.
+the test was taken, using the online appeal form which can be found below.

 What is the deadline?

-The completed form must be submitted within 5 working days of the receipt of the outcome of the Results Enquiry or Malpractice case.
+The completed form must be submitted within 5 working days of the receipt of the outcome of the results enquiry or malpractice case.

-How long does the Appeal process take?
+How long does the appeal process take?

-We can only inform universities that an Appeal is taking place if the candidate gives explicit permission.
+We can only inform universities that an appeal is taking place if the candidate gives explicit permission.

-What are the fees for submitting an Appeal?
+What are the fees for submitting an appeal?

-The fee will be refunded if the candidate’s Appeal is upheld.
+The fee will be refunded if the candidate’s appeal is upheld.